Jordan Smith (musician)

-Jordan Mackenzie Smith (born November 4, 1993) is an American singer, songwriter, and musician from Harlan, Kentucky.
+Jordan Mackenzie Smith (born November 4, 1993) is an American gospel singer, songwriter, and musician from Harlan, Kentucky.
 Smith began singing in his church choir and continued through his college education at Lee University.

 In 2015 he gained national recognition when he won season 9 of the singing competition The Voice.
 During his time on The Voice he was the show's 1st artist of the season to reach No. 1 in sales of pop songs in the iTunes Store, and set new sales marks on Billboard charts.
-In 2022, he represented Kentucky on the American Song Contest with the song, "Sparrow", finishing 3rd place.
+In 2022, he represented Kentucky on the American Song Contest with the song "Sparrow," finishing third place.